Free delivery to a pickup point for orders over €50

 It generally contains around 70–80% protein, with a small amount of lactose and lipids.
 It is often the most economical form, with a creamy texture and an amino acid profile that is already very beneficial for bodybuilding.

 Microfiltration or ultrafiltration is then used to remove more lactose and lipids.
-This produces a powder that often contains more than 85–90% protein, which is more suitable for athletes who want to limit their calorie intake from carbohydrates and fats or who have difficulty tolerating lactose.
+This produces a raw powder that often contains 85–90% protein, which is more suitable for demanding athletes who want to limit their calorie intake from carbohydrates and fats, or who have difficulty tolerating lactose.

 It is a whey (often isolate) that has been partially "pre-digested" by enzymatic hydrolysis, which breaks down proteins into shorter peptides.
-This form is intended to be absorbed more quickly and be better tolerated by the digestive system in certain athletes, but it often has a more bitter taste and a higher price tag, with no systematic evidence of superiority in terms of muscle gains in all athletes.
+This form is intended to be absorbed even more quickly and be better tolerated by the digestive system in certain athletes, but it often has a more bitter taste and a higher price tag, with no clear evidence of superiority in terms of muscle gains.

-Overall, protein concentration per 100g should not be a selection criterion.
-What's more important is the quantity of protein per scoop and the associated aminogram.
+Overall, the protein concentration per 100g should not be a deciding factor.
+The most important factors are the amount of protein per serving, the associated amino acid profile, and, above all, a formulation without additives or sweeteners.

 The main points